What is Sovereign Risk?

 The channels through which banks’ funding costs are adversely affected include reduced government funding benefits, lower collateral values, direct losses on foreign investments, and lower bank credit ratings.

-In the U.S., the fiscal outlook is more manageable to thwart before a possible sovereign risk occurs.
+In the U.S., the economy is more manageable to avoid a possible sovereign risk from occurring.
 Despite the turbulence surrounding the country’s fiscal cliff, there’s not been deteriorating creditworthiness that undermines investors’ perceptions.

 Because of its low treasury yields, the U.S. does not depend on the bond market to warn of sovereign stress.
 The federal policy provides short-term fiscal benefits to banks facing sovereign risk from financial losses in foreign country holdings.